 Individual Device Control

 Lutron’s system is organized by allowing up to four devices on the application home screen, as well as the same number of scenes.
-If you select a device icon, you’ll be greeted with a screen providing you with three options: A slider to adjust brightness (if you’re viewing a dimmer), on, and off.
+If you select a device icon, you’ll be greeted with a screen providing you with three options: A slider to adjust brightness (if you’re viewing a smart dimmer switch), on, and off.

 If you decide to use your Pico remote to make changes to a device, the same changes will be reflected in the application automatically.
 While it’s nice to see the changes showing up in the application, it’s frustrating to wait for the application to reconnect to Lutron’s bridge.